maltaweel/eBayScraper/README.md

 <i>Conduct Information Retrieval Tests</i>

 7. To select a random number of NER/dictionary results for further testng the utility of the approach (e.g., using precision-recall tests), run /src/test/randomSelector.py on the namedEntityMerged.csv file.

+The first six steps from above are represented in the RunFlow diagram attached to this project.